Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: The Gecko Metric

-{\bf Coverage.} To improve the coverage of questions over the text sentence $T$, we split the QA generation into two distinct steps.
+{\bf Groundedness: increasing coverage.} To ensure the coverage of questions over the key elements in a text sentence $T$, we split the QA generation into two steps.
 We first prompt the LLM to index the visually groundable words in the sentence.
-For example, the sentence `{\em A red colored dog.}' is transformed into `{\em A \{1\}[red colored] \{2\}[dog]}.'
+For example, the sentence ``{\em A red colored dog.}'' is transformed into ``{\em A \{1\}[red colored] \{2\}[dog]}.''
 Subsequently, using the text with annotated keywords $\{W'_i\}_{i=1}^N$ as input, we prompt the LLM again to generate a QA pair $\{q_i, a_i\}$ for each word labelled $\{w'_i\}$ in an iterative manner (see App. \ref{app:gecko_metric_details} for the prompting details).
-This two-step process ensures a more comprehensive and controllable QA generation process, particularly for complex or detailed text descriptions. {\bf NLI filtering.} For filtering out the hallucinated QA pairs, inspired by previous work in NLP \cite{maynez2020faithfulness,kryscinski2019evaluating}, we employ an Natural Language Inference (NLI) model~\cite{honovich2022true} model for measuring the factual consistency between the text $T$ and QA pairs $\{Q_i, A_i\}$.
-QA pairs with a consistency score lower than a pre-defined threshold $r$ are removed, ensuring that only the factually aligned ones are retained.
+This two-step process ensures a more comprehensive and controllable QA generation process, particularly for complex or detailed text descriptions where the prompted LLM often selectively generates questions for specific segments of the text while overlooking others. {\bf Groundedness: removing hallucination.} LLMs can hallucinate~\citep{bang2023multitask,guerreiro2023hallucinations}, leading to the generation of low-quality, unreliable QA pairs.
+We filter out hallucinated QA pairs by taking inspiration from previous work in NLP \citep{maynez2020faithfulness,kryscinski2019evaluating}: we employ a Natural Language Inference (NLI) model~\citep{honovich2022true} model for measuring the factual consistency between the text $T$ and QA pairs $\{ Q_i, A_i \}$.
+QA pairs with a consistency score lower than a threshold $r$ are removed, ensuring that the remaining QAs are about the prompt.

-{\bf VQA score normalisation.} The final improvement we make is how to aggregate scores from the VQA model.
-The motivation is that the VQA model can predict a very similar score for two answers.
-If we simply take the max, then we lose this notion of uncertainty reflected in the scores of the model.
-If the negative log likelihood of answer $A'_i$ is $s_i$ and the correct answer is $A'_a$ with score $s_a$, we normalise the scores as follows:
+{\bf Uncertainty: VQA score normalisation.} Finally, we improve aggregation of scores from the VQA model.
+The reliance on binary judgement---strictly matching $A'_i$ and $A_i$ without considering the predicted probability of $A'_i$---overlooks the inherent uncertainty in the predictions; a VQA model can predict a very similar score for two answers.
+If we simply take the max, then we lose this notion of uncertainty reflected in the scores.
+As a result, we normalise the scores as follows,

+where the negative log likelihood of answer $A'_i$ is $s_i$ and the correct answer is $A'_a$ with score $s_a$.